Dora Carrington: Death

-Dora Carrington killed herself on 11 March 1932, two months after Strachey's death, using a gun borrowed from her friend, Hon.
-Bryan Guinness (later 2nd Baron Moyne).
+Dora Carrington died by suicide on 11 March 1932, two months after Strachey's death, using a gun borrowed from her friend, Bryan Guinness.
 Her body was cremated and the ashes buried under the laurels in the garden of Ham Spray House.

 Legacy

-An accomplished painter of portraits and landscape, she also worked in applied and decorative arts, painting on any type of surface she had at hand including inn signs, tiles and furniture.
+An accomplished painter of portraits, landscape and still-life, Carrington also worked in applied and decorative arts, painting on any type of surface she had at hand including inn signs, tiles and furniture.
 She also decorated pottery and designed the library at Ham Spray.
 In 1970 David Garnett published a selection of letters and extracts from her diary, since which time critical and popular appreciation of her work has risen sharply.
 In 1978, Sir John Rothenstein, for nearly thirty years Director of the Tate Gallery, London, called Dora Carrington "the most neglected serious painter of her time."
 Carrington was one of the five artists featured in the television series Five Women Painters made in 1989 by the Arts Council and Channel 4, with accompanying book published by Lennard.
-In 1995 she was the subject of a major retrospective exhibition at the Barbican Art Gallery in London.
+In 1995 she was the subject of a major retrospective exhibition at the Barbican Art Gallery in London and in 2024–2025 there was another retrospective at the Pallant House Gallery in Chichester, co-curated by Anne Chisholm and Ariane Banks.
 Two of her works are in the Tate Gallery.